Where we work

-Our teams of experts are strategically pre-positioned in emergency hotspots around the world.
+Our teams of experts are strategically placed in emergency hotspots around the world.
 They're fully equipped with the best tools – mobile clinics, life-saving medicine and nutrition supplements – to save lives in the first stages of an emergency.
-In 2016 alone, our staff and partners responded to 129 emergencies in over 60 countries.

 In those initial moments, as children and families face the reality of what's happened to them – as time is ticking away – our Emergency Health Unit will be ready to act.
 This rapid response could be the difference between life and death.
 Every minute counts.

 Below is a guide to how events might unfold in the event of a disaster.
 Please note, this is a representation of our target timeline.
-In a typhoon/cyclone, teams could be deployed before the storm makes landfall.
+In a typhoon or cyclone, teams could be deployed before the storm makes landfall.

 01:00 Team leader briefs team.

 01:30 Packing lists sent to charter companies to prepare aircrafts.

 03:00 Flights confirmed.
 Itinerary proposed for staff.
 Loading crews on standby.

 13:00 In-country team arranges onward transport and accommodation.

 14:00 Team checks in at airport.